-Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted nonqualified stock options to employees, directors and consultants.
+Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees, directors and consultants.
 There are no shares available for grant under this plan which expired on December 31, 2006.
 Options issued under this plan expire 10 years after the date of grant and generally vested 1/36 per month, with full vesting after three years.
-Under the Company's 2008 Stock Incentive Plan, options issued expire10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
-The Company did not grant any options during the three and six months ended March 31, 2016 or 2015.
-Compensation expense is recognized only for share-based payments expected to vest.
-The Company estimates forfeitures at the date of grant based on historical experience and future expectations.
-No stock compensation expense related to options was recognized for thethree and six months ended March 31, 2016 or 2015.
+Under the Company's 2008 Stock Incentive Plan, options issued in May 2009 expire 10 years after the date of grant and vest 1/36 per month, with full vesting after three years.